Hat13K/haticekaratas.github.io/_posts/2025-02-01-appendicitis.md

 ---

-🏆 This project was submitted to TEKNOFEST 2025 (Health Category), presented at TMMOB BPS2025, and selected for the inzva AI Projects, a 4-month AI development marathon that brings together AI enthusiasts working on real-world problems across different domains.
+🏆 This project was submitted to TEKNOFEST 2025 (Health Category), presented at TMMOB BPS2025, and continued to improve this system within the scope of the inzva AI Projects, a 4-month AI development marathon that brings together AI enthusiasts working on real-world problems across different domains.
 Our final solution was presented to a community of researchers and professionals during the program’s closing event.